sveawebpay/php-integration/apidoc/files/BuildOrder/CreditOrderRowsBuilder.php.txt

     }

     /**
-     * Convenience method to credit several rows at once.
+     * Optional -- convenience method to add serveral new roes at once.
+     *
+     * These rows will be credited in addition to the rows specified using setRow(s)ToCredit
+     *
      * @param OrderRow[] $rows
      * @return $this
      */